scouten/146parks.blog/content/nisqually/index.md

 bounds = {sw = [46.847, -122.34], ne = [46.867, -122.32]}
 cover = "es-4461-076"
 cover_cdn_key = "img/v1/2022/12/es-4461-076"
+cover_alt = "A soft dirt trail winds through a dense conifer forest with tall, straight tree trunks draped in moss and wispy lichen, flanked by ferns and green undergrowth under an overcast sky."
 +++

 This is a quiet and modest park — officially titled as "under development" — but there are some good hikes to be had here.